Integrals of $\psi$-classes on twisted double ramification cycles and spaces of differentials: Top- psi for spin components

 When taking the intersection number of \eqref{eqn:spinhelp1} with $\psi_{n+1}\psi_1^{2g-4+n}$, we note that on the left-hand side we can replace the cycle $[\oM_{g}(a')]^\sp$ by $\DR_g^\sp(a')$ by Assumption \ref{assumption}.
 On the other hand, for the right hand side almost all terms $\beta(1,n+1,\Gamma,I)$ contribute zero for dimension reasons.
 Going through all possible pairs $(\Gamma, I)$, one sees that only four types of graphs allow nonzero intersection numbers: \begin{itemize} \item two vertices, connected by a single edge such that one vertex has genus zero and carries markings $i,j,n+1$ (for $1<i<j<n+1$), \item two vertices, connected by two edges such that one vertex has genus zero and carries markings $i, n+1$ (for $1 < i \leq n$), \item two vertices, connected by three edges such that one vertex has genus zero and carries marking $n+1$, \item two vertices, connected by a single edge such that one vertex has genus one and carries marking $n+1$. \end{itemize} Using the explicit description of $ \beta(1,n+1,\Gamma,I)$ given in Lemma~\ref{Lem:kdiffspinsplitting}, by pairing \eqref{eqn:spinhelp1} with $\psi_{n+1}\psi_1^{2g-4+n}$ we get the following expression:

 where

-From Assumption \ref{assumption} and Lemma~\ref{lem:polynomialodd} it follows that all terms in the equality \eqref{eqn:spinhelp2} except possibly $R(a')$ are polynomial on vectors $a'$ such that all numbers $a_i'+a_{n+1}'-2k$ are even, and of fixed signs, whereas $R(a')$ is only polynomial for vectors $a'$ satisfying the slightly stronger condition that the entire vector $a'$ is odd.
+\rcomment{The sign conditions for the indexes of the sums in the RHS of~\eqref{eqn:Rap} and \eqref{eqn:Raprime} follow from the definition of 2-twisted graphs, while the sign in front of the sums are determined by the sign function $f_{s,t}$ appearing in Lemma~\ref{Lem:kdiffspinsplitting} and defined in Proposition~\ref{prop:psiDRformula} (these signs are the same as the non-spin case by~\cite{BSSZ} Corollary~2.1)} From Assumption \ref{assumption} and Lemma~\ref{lem:polynomialodd} it follows that all terms in the equality \eqref{eqn:spinhelp2} except possibly $R(a')$ are polynomial on vectors $a'$ such that all numbers $a_i'+a_{n+1}'-2k$ are even, and of fixed signs, whereas $R(a')$ is only polynomial for vectors $a'$ satisfying the slightly stronger condition that the entire vector $a'$ is odd.

 Thus, fixing a collection $\eta \in \{\pm 1\}^{n-1}$ of signs for the numbers $a_i'+a_{n+1}'-2k$ cuts out a polyhedron in the space $\mathbb{R}^{n+1}$ of all vectors $a'$ and we see that on the intersection $\Lambda_\eta$ of that polyhedron with the lattice of vectors $a'$ such that the numbers $a_i'+a_{n+1}'-2k$ are even, the two sides of \eqref{eqn:spinhelp2} are given by a polynomial in $a'$, where $R(a')$ now really means the polynomial extending \eqref{eqn:Raprime}.
 Moreover, the vectors $a'$ we considered above ($k,a_i'$ odd and $a_1', a_{n+1}'$ not divisible by $k$) are Zariski dense in each such domain, so that we have \eqref{eqn:spinhelp2} as an equality on each $\Lambda_\eta$.